ethaneisenhard/ethaneisenhard/blog/eliminationdiet.md

 My latest elimination is seed oils and sugar.
 I watched a video online and read articles about the negative effects of seed oil and sugar.
 I decided it would be interesting to try since I had great success with dairy and alcohol.
 And it has been incredible!!

 I have seen amazing results!!
 I feel great, I got leaner, stronger, skin cleared up, and my favorite, tan!
 Seed oils have been linked to cause sunburn 🥵.
-I haven’t had a burn or pealing all summer!!
+I haven’t had a burn or pealing all summer without applying sunscreen!!
 I have spent as much time in the sun as possible!!
 My energy is high!!

 Now you know what I don’t eat, here is my list of what I do!!
 As much as possible I like to cook my food so I can ensure quality control.